richafnu/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 >[!IMPORTANT]
 > - The minimum threshold for an ad hoc or recurring program is three (3).
-> - The minimum threshold for an Employee Lifecyce or always-on survey is one (1).
+> - The minimum threshold for an Employee Lifecycle or always-on survey is one (1).

 ### Lower thresholds for identifiable surveys